 There’s a common misconception that a higher protein intake automatically results in increased lean muscle mass, and while protein plays a significant role, it can’t do it on its own.
 Adequate protein intake gives your body the tools it needs to recover and progress within a structured training program, and this dynamic duo is what leads you to those lean muscle gains you’re after.

 What happens if I eat more or less protein?

 While increasing your protein intake above the recommended guidelines (those numbers we just chatted about) is unlikely to result in additional muscle development, it can help in other ways.
 Many people in a calorie deficit find that increasing their protein consumption helps them to stay fuller for longer, which is a win-win when you’re consuming less than you’re burning.

 And consuming less protein isn’t going to automatically ruin your progress either.
 Plant-based girls might find it hard to hit their protein target each day without going over their other macros, in which case it’s completely fine to drop the protein a little and focus more on hitting overall calories.
 We would, however, recommend to try and stick to a minimum or 0.8-1g of protein per kilo of body weight wherever possible.

-Let’s get a taste of 5 of the 20 brand new ‘High Protein Meals in Minutes’ recipes available right now in the MWU App.
+Let’s get a taste of 5 quick and easy high protein recipes available in the MWU App.